frnsys/dippindots/README.md

 # DippinDots

-These are my personal dotfiles for Linux (Lubuntu).
+These are my personal dotfiles for Linux (Ubuntu).
 Please feel free to use/modify them as you like!

 You should also have your Github SSH keys (`id_rsa` and `id_rsa.pub`) in